prakhar22571/form-submission/README.md

 The Responses Received by Admin is deployed at: https://form-submission-admin.netlify.app/

-Note: Since, these are free deployments, they might display error due to slow loading and connection with backend, so jsut wait for few seconds (20 - 30sec) and then refresh.
+Note: Since, these are free deployments, they might display error due to slow loading and connection with backend, so just wait for few seconds (20 - 30sec) and then refresh.

 Feature List: